AnsaAmeen/Aura-X-Crypto-AI-Driven-Market-Intelligence-Decision-Support-System/README.md

 The Aura-X Crypto is a high-performance, production-ready automation framework designed to navigate the volatility of digital assets.
 It transforms raw market telemetry (Price, Technical Indicators, Social Sentiment) into institutional-grade strategic action plans—enabling data-driven trading decisions and early trend detection through advanced AI orchestration.

 📽️ Project Overview & Logic
 The automation is implemented using n8n with a sophisticated 28-node modular architecture.
-Each stage of the workflow is clearly separated to improve readability and future extensibility.
-The system bridges the gap between fragmented market data and execution strategy by utilizing Retrieval-Augmented Generation (RAG)—connecting a live data pipeline to a Vector Database to learn from historical market patterns.
+Each stage of the workflow is clearly separated to improve readability, debugging, and future extensibility.
+The system bridges the gap between fragmented market data and execution strategy by utilizing Retrieval-Augmented Generation (RAG)—connecting a live data pipeline to a Vector Database (Pinecone) so the AI learns from historical market patterns.

 🖼️ Workflow Architecture
-[Link to your Workflow Image]
-[Link to your Telegram Output Image]
-[Link to your Pinecone Dashboard Image]
+[Yahan aapne n8n Workflow ki image ka link dena hai] [Yahan Telegram Output screenshot ka link dena hai] [Yahan Pinecone/Data logs ka link dena hai]

 💎 Core Features
 🤖 AI Strategic Orchestration